SankThomas/paypal-mobile-clone/README.md

 ## Issues

 1. I've updated the splash screen but for some reason it won't update in the app.
-If you're willing
+If you're willing, please test this app out for me and inform me of any bugs or suggestions to improve it.

 ### Contact The Developer